viters/docs/cloud/teams.md

 :::tip Node Pricing

-**General Purpose:** $0.03424657534 / hour\
+**Lite:** $0.03424657534 / hour\
-**Performance Tier:** $0.06849315068 / hour
+**General Purpose Tier:** $0.06849315068 / hour

 :::

-This means the monthly prices given for Active Nodes, _$25/month for General Purpose and $50/month for Performance tier_, are actually estimates based on the cost per hour times the average length of a month (730 hours).
-So, the pricing shown for one Active General Purpose Node is `$0.03424657534 x 730hrs = $25`, however the actual bill will vary slightly each month.
+This means the monthly prices given for Active Nodes, _$25/month for Lite and $50/month for General Purpose tier_, are actually estimates based on the cost per hour times the average length of a month (730 hours).
+So, the pricing shown for one Active Lite Node is `$0.03424657534 x 730hrs = $25`, however the actual bill will vary slightly each month.

 Keep in mind that a Standard Project's Nodes can be reconfigured at any time.
 You can upgrade and downgrade Node Types add and remove Nodes, or destroy your Project as you please.
 In the end, _you simply pay for the actual Node-hours used